 The Obama administration attempted but failed to address disparities in school suspensions and expulsions for Black students.
 When analyzing preschool discipline data from the U.S. Department of Education, it shows that Black boys make up 18% of the male preschool enrollment, but 41% of male preschool suspensions, and Black girls make up 19% of female preschool enrollment, but 53% of female suspensions.
-This trend continues throughout grade school, eventually leading to significant loss of learning time in over-policed schools.
-In some school districts, the report found, more than one out of every 20 Black middle and high school students were arrested.7 The U.S. Department of Justice Office of Justice Programs reported that students who are suspended from school “lose important instructional time, are less likely to graduate on time, and more likely to repeat a grade, drop out of school, and become involved in the juvenile justice system.”
+This trend continues throughout grade school, eventually leading to a significant loss of learning time in over-policed schools.
+The report found that in some school districts, more than 1 out of every 20 Black middle and high school students were arrested.8 Students who are suspended from school “lose important instructional time, are less likely to graduate on time, and more likely to repeat a grade, drop out of school, and become involved in the juvenile justice system.”9

-The Duke University Study, What We Get Wrong About Closing The Racial Wealth Gap, found that “At every level of educational attainment, the median wealth among black families is substantially lower than white families.
+The Duke University study, What We Get Wrong About Closing The Racial Wealth Gap, found that “[a]t every level of educational attainment, the median wealth among black families is substantially lower than white families.
 White households with a bachelor’s degree or postgraduate education (such as with a Ph.D., MD, and JD) are more than three times as wealthy as black households with the same degree attainment.”
-The report goes on to find that “on average, a black household with a college-educated head has less wealth than a white family whose head did not even obtain a high school diploma.”
-Black students are more likely to have student loan debt, and more likely than white students to drop out of a college because of financial instability.
+The report further reveals that “on average, a black household with a college-educated head has less wealth than a white family whose head did not even obtain a high school diploma.”13 Black students are more likely to have student loan debt and more likely than white students to drop out of college because of financial instability.

-In 2015, the National Museum of African American History and Culture, reported that U.S. history classrooms dedicate 8% to 9% of total class time to Black history.
-There are no national history standards, and the suggested national curriculum is largely ignored in favor of state-level standards.
-About a dozen states do not require teaching the Civil Rights Era and nearly half of the states do not teach about racial segregation at all.
+In addition to being underserved in general subjects, Black students are also grossly lacking education about themselves.
+In 2015, the National Museum of African American History and Culture reported that U.S. history classrooms dedicate 8% to 9% of total class time to Black history.14 There are no national history standards, and the suggested national curriculum is largely ignored in favor of state-level standards.
+About a dozen states do not require teaching the Civil Rights Era, and nearly half of the states do not teach about racial segregation at all.

-The fight for education has been a dangerous one, with countless Black schools being bombed and burned down across the country, including the recent burning of a historic Black schoolhouse in July of 2020, south of Nashville, TN in Maury County.
-Because Black Americans are the only group in the U.S. that have had to fight legal education discrimination at the local, state, and federal levels as well as white backlash as a result of simply trying to learn — Black Americans require a comprehensive education agenda.
-We require the following:
+The fight for basic education has been a lethal one, with countless Black schools being bombed and burned down across the country, including the recent burning of a historic Black schoolhouse in July of 2020, south of Nashville, TN, in Maury County.16 Because Black Americans are the only group in the U.S. that has had to fight legal discrimination in education at the local, state, and federal levels, as well as being victimized by white backlash as a result of simply trying to learn, Black Americans require a comprehensive education agenda:

 - The U.S. Congress must enact a law placing a federal ban on all preschool and primary school suspensions and expulsions.